watilde/npmbrew/README.md

 ## Why created npmbrew?
 Many issue reports has come to npm everyday.
 Sometimes I spent much time reinstalling several different versions of npm for trying to reproduce the error.

 npmbrew makes it easy.
 That's why created npmbrew.
+See also: [#14](https://github.com/watilde/npmbrew/issues/14)

 ## Install
 Using npm.